visioforge/.Net-SDK-s-samples/Media Blocks SDK/WPF/CSharp/Simple Player Demo WPF/readme.md

 # Media Blocks SDK .Net - Simple Player Demo (WPF)

-Simple Player Demo is a media player application that uses the Media Blocks SDK .Net to play media files in WPF applications.
-It is a good starting point for building your media player application.
+The sample demonstrates the integration of the VisioForge Media Blocks SDK .Net within a WPF application to create a simple media player.
+It showcases how to initialize the SDK, create a media pipeline with audio and video rendering blocks, and handle media source files.
+The application features a UI for selecting a file, controlling playback (start, stop, pause, resume), adjusting volume, and displaying the current playtime alongside the total duration of the media.

+This example highlights the SDK's capabilities for custom media player development, including error handling and asynchronous operations for an enhanced user experience.

 ## Features